Radon-Nikodym derivative of inhomogeneous Brownian last passage percolation: Introduction

 Intuitively, one can think of this system as a collection of interacting Brownian particles with asymmetric (upward) collisions.
 Indeed, Brownian TASEP can be obtained as the low density limit of the totally asymmetric simple exclusion process (TASEP), see \cite{gorin2015limits}.
 Briefly, in this model, one considers an infinite sequences of particles with positions

 The evolution of the system is driven by each particle independently attempting to occupy its right-adjacent spot, provided it is \textit{empty}, with exponential waiting time with rate \(1\).
 To each integer \(u\), one can associate \(X^{-1}_t(u) = \min\{k\in \Z: X_t(k)\leq u\}\), that the label of the right-most particle with position up to \(u\).
+This is an example of an exactly solvable model and was one of the first models shown to lie in the so-called KPZ universality class.
+This universality class is a collection of random growth models, polymer models and stochastic PDEs all having similar qualitative characteristics.
+For an introduction to the KPZ universality class, see\cite{quastel2011introduction}, \cite{ferrari2010random}, \cite{romik2015surprising}, \cite{corwin2016kardar}, \cite{weiss2017reflected}, \cite{ganguly2021random} and \cite{ZygourasalgKPZ}.

 When the initial data is homogeneous, that is $g_i=0$ for all $i=1,\ldots,m$, the above construction coincides with that of Dyson's Brownian motion through the RSK correspondence and was established in \cite{O2002representation}.
 In that case, for all $p>1$ sufficiently large, we establish optimal growth on $L^p$ norms ($\asymp O(\exp(dm^2))$) of the Radon-Nikodym derivative of the top level of Dyson Brownian motion away from the origin, as the number of levels tends to infinity by observing that the measure of Dyson Brownian motion paths can be constructed by the $h$-transform of a Brownian motion conditioned to never leave the Weyl chamber.